learningequality/ka-lite/sphinx-docs/usermanual/userman_admin.rst

 Copy and paste the URL into a web browser.
 The KA Lite application should show up.
 Then, login to KA Lite using the username and password you created during the installation process.

-* If you have forgotten the username/password combination, simply delete this version of KA Lite (delete the “ka-lite” folder that you downloaded during the installation guide steps for your system and then redo the installation steps in the Install Guide).
+* If you have forgotten the username/password combination, simply run ``bin/kalite manage createsuperuser`` from the kalite directory and then follow the instructions.
 If it is critical that you are able to login with your credentials, :doc:`../contact` and we can help you manually reset your login information.

 Once you’ve logged in, the next step in the setup process is registering your device with the KA Lite Hub.